Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Numerical Analysis

 \section{Numerical Analysis}

-In this section, we study the following issues through numerical results: \begin{itemize} \item The performance of our proposed decision-making policy compared to benchmark algorithms in terms of the runtime and accumulated reward; \item The effect of the reduced dimension $d$ on the performance of our algorithm; \item The trade-off between computational complexity and regret bound in a real-world scenario together with the balance found by our algorithm, in particular, in comparison with the theoretical results. \end{itemize} We evaluate the performance of our algorithm using two real-world datasets, as described below.
+In this section, we provide more insights into the effects of high-dimensional features and environmental changes on the performance of learning algorithms.
+Besides, we clarify how our proposed algorithm mitigates the adverse effects on runtime and regret performance by reducing the feature dimensions and adapting to drifts, respectively.
+We also compare the performance of our algorithm with conventional benchmarks using three real-world datasets.
+In particular, we study the following issues through numerical experiments: (i) The performance of our proposed decision-making policy compared to benchmark algorithms in terms of runtime, Click-Through-Rate (CTR), and Normalized Discounted Cumulative Gain (NDCG); (ii) the effect of the reduced dimension $d$ on the performance of our algorithm; (iii) the trade-off between computational complexity and regret bound together with the balance found by our algorithm, in particular, in comparison with the theoretical results.
+The source code for our algorithm and experiments in this paper are publicly available \footnote{Source code: \url{https://github.com/saeedghoorchian/D-LinTS-RP.git}}.